Irritable bowel syndrome

 - Muscle contractions in the intestine.
 The walls of the intestines are lined with layers of muscle that contract as they move food through your digestive tract.
-Contractions that are stronger and last longer than normal can cause gas, bloating and diarrhea.
-Weak intestinal contractions can slow food passage and lead to hard, dry stools.
+Contractions that are stronger and last longer than usual can cause gas, bloating and diarrhea.
+Weak contractions can slow food passage and lead to hard, dry stools.

 Symptoms of IBS can be triggered by:

 - Food.
 The role of food allergy or intolerance in IBS isn't fully understood.
 A true food allergy rarely causes IBS.
 But many people have worse IBS symptoms when they eat or drink certain foods or beverages.
 These include wheat, dairy products, citrus fruits, beans, cabbage, milk and carbonated drinks.

 - Stress.
 Most people with IBS experience worse or more-frequent symptoms during periods of increased stress.
 But while stress may make symptoms worse, it doesn't cause them.

 Many people have occasional symptoms of IBS.
 But you're more likely to have the syndrome if you:

 - Are young.
 IBS occurs more frequently in people under age 50.

 - Are female.
 In the United States, IBS is more common among women.
 Estrogen therapy before or after menopause also is a risk factor for IBS.

 - Have a family history of IBS.
 Genes may play a role, as may shared factors in a family's environment or a combination of genes and environment.